chenzhivis/Analysis-and-Classification-of-Restaurant-Reviews/README.md

 (2) get an idea about how various fast food restaurants do in different cities (what are the different defects in services, food, etc);

-(3) develop an NLP classification model that can classify negative reviews for restaurant managers, help the manager save time on absorbing information, help restaurants improve the business.
+(3) develop NLP classification models that can classify negative reviews for restaurant managers, help the manager save time on absorbing information, help restaurants improve the business.

 (4) try our model on a similar fast food restaurant's (KFC) reviews.